Dr Philip Pinch

 Phil studied for his PhD in the Department of Geography, University of Reading where he also worked as a Research Fellow in the University's School of Planning.
 He has also lectured in Human Geography for the Polytechnic of North London and worked for many years as a tutor and consultant for the Open University.

 Phil's main areas of teaching are: human geography, spatial planning, geopolitics, mobilities, cities and spatial representations, rural planning and sustainability.
 He contributes to the following modules:

-Undergraduate courses - BA (Hons) Human Geography, BA (Hons) Urban and Environmental Planning, BA (Hons) Tourism and Hospitality
+Undergraduate courses - BA (Hons) Urban and Environmental Planning, BA (Hons) Human Geography

 - Making Sustainable Places